-The Royal Institute of Chartered Surveyors (RICS) looks at market activity on a regular basis by asking surveyors what they see going on.
+The Royal Institution of Chartered Surveyors (RICS) looks at market activity on a regular basis by asking surveyors what they see going on.
 Its latest report, published following Theresa May's Brexit deal being thrown out of parliament on 12 March, predicts that prolonged Brexit uncertainty will likely “further damage” the UK housing market.

 The results from the February (2019) survey show a continued decline in activity across the UK, with new buyer enquiries, agreed sales and instructions all falling.
 This is the sixth consecutive month all three indicators have fallen together.

 More than three-quarters of survey respondents reckoned Brexit uncertainty is holding back activity in the market, as buyers and sellers sit tight.
 So in short, not much is happening: homeowners aren’t trying to sell, buyers are holding off buying, and people are generally waiting to see how things play out.

 Whether the UK leaves the EU without a deal, or Article 50 is extended, the basic advice for buyers and homeowners remains broadly the same as usual.

 If you’re planning to buy, you shouldn’t worry too much about house prices and should mainly consider whether the property is affordable to you and whether you’d be happy living in it for the medium to long-term.